matze-dd/Tex2txt/README.md

 tex2txt.Options(...)
 ```
 which takes arguments similar to the command-line options of the script.
-They are documented at the definition of class 'Options'.
+They are documented at the definition of class 'Options', see LAB:OPTIONS.
-The parameters 'defs' and 'repl' for this class can be set using
+The parameters 'defs' and 'repl' for this class can be set using functions
-tex2txt.Definitions(fn) and tex2txt.read\_replacements(fn), both expecting
+tex2txt.read\_definitions(fn) and tex2txt.read\_replacements(fn), both
-'None' or a file name as argument.
+expecting 'None' or a file name as argument.

-Two functions simplify translation of line and column numbers in case of
+Two additional functions support translation of line and column numbers
-character position tracking.
+in case of character position tracking.
 Translation is performed by
 ```
 ret = tex2txt.translate_numbers(tex, plain, nums, starts, lin, col)